List of north–south roads in Toronto: Scarborough Golf Club Road

-Scarborough Golf Club Road was named after the Scarboro Golf and Country Club, a club started in 1912, which is along the Highland Creek valley astride the road, with a spelling change to the correct full name of the former city.
-Scarborough Golf Club begins at Hill Crescent and travels north to Ellesmere Road.
+Scarborough Golf Club Road was named after the Scarboro Golf and Country Club (established in 1912), though the road's name reflects the full spelling of the former city's name.
+The club is located along the Highland Creek valley astride the road.
+Scarborough Golf Club Road begins at Hill Crescent and travels north to Ellesmere Road.

 Scarborough-Pickering Townline

 Scarborough-Pickering Townline, also known as Toronto-Pickering Townline, serves as one of the eastern boundaries between Toronto and Pickering.
 The road is managed by the City of Pickering and not the City of Toronto.
 The road is a still a rural route for local traffic (mostly farms) due to the shortness of the road.
 The entire length is single lane in each direction with no curbs and unpaved shoulders.
 The only traffic light is found at the junction with Steeles Avenue East and Taunton Road and stop signs at Finch Avenue East; these are the only controlled intersections on the length of the road.
 Toronto-Pickering Townline continues north of Steeles as York-Durham Line (York Regional Road 30 / Durham Regional Road 30).
 The unassumed road clearance south of Finch Avenue connects with Port Union Road at Island Road (rest of road north bends north of Highway 401 to meet with Sheppard Avenue was built outside of original road survey).